What is Divorce Mediation?

 The negotiated agreement is not considered complete until both you and your spouse find it acceptable and satisfactory.

-The memorandum of understanding
+The Memorandum of Understanding

-If both sides, after legal consultation, take no issue with the terms of the MOU, a neutral attorney in our group is available to draft and file your legal documents so that the court can grant you a divorce.
+If both sides, after legal consultation, take no issue with the terms of the MOU, a neutral attorney who collaborates with Hudson Valley Divorce Mediation is available to draft and file your legal documents so that the court can grant you a divorce.
 Alternatively, you can have your own attorney prepare the legal papers.

 Also see Frequently Asked Questions for more information.